 Under Texas law, county appraisal districts are required to notify property owners about changes in their property’s value.
 The notice contains important information about the property’s location, its ownership and property tax exemptions that have been applied to the property.
-It will also include an estimate of the taxes by local taxing units if your property value increased in the last year.

 The Comptroller’s publication, Property Taxpayer Remedies, explains in detail how to protest your property appraisal, what issues the ARB can consider and what to expect during a protest hearing.
 The publication also discusses the option of taking your case to district court, the State Office of Administrative Hearings or binding arbitration if you are dissatisfied with the outcome of your ARB hearing.

 Property Taxpayer Remedies is available on the Shelby County Appraisal District’s website at shelbycad.com or by calling (936) 598-6171.
 The publication is also available on the Comptroller’s Property Tax Assistance Division’s website at comptroller.texas.gov/taxes/property-tax/.